PetxCode/dataVisualization/README.md

 ## Deployment

-The FrondEnd of this project is deployed on Netlify infrastructure The BackEnd of this project is deployed on Render infrastructure The Database of this project is deployed on MongoDB Alart infrastructure
+The FrondEnd of this project is deployed on Vercel infrastructure The BackEnd of this project is deployed on Render infrastructure The Database of this project is deployed on MongoDB Alart infrastructure